phelipetls/seriesbr/README.md

 ![img](example.png)

-Hope you enjoy the package.
+Hope you enjoy the package!!

 If you find any bugs or if you think something could be better, feel free to open an issue / contribute by opening a pull request!